TannerBurns/clickutils/README.md

-# Click Dynamics
+# ClickUtils

-    Dynamically nest and add click groups and commands
+    Extra utils for click library

 # Examples

+    Loading click groups and commands from filepath or directory

     Directory structure
     _ cwd